-The Civic Center Initiative is a collaborative effort to breathe new life into the City’s central civic spaces, changing how people engage with the place and with each other so that everyone can feel welcome and experience the best of San Francisco every day.
-You can see what’s currently happening in the space on the CCI’s Facebook, Instagram and Twitter accounts.
+The Civic Center Initiative is a collaborative effort to breathe new life into the City’s central civic spaces, changing how people engage with the place and each other so everyone feels welcome and has the best experience.
+See what’s currently happening in the space on the CCI’s Facebook, Instagram and Twitter accounts.

 Started in 2017, the Initiative focuses on three linked public spaces: